nchah/freebase-triples/README.md

     - Convert N Triples format to N3.

+## Analysis

+### Cayley

+The Cayley graph can be used to analyze the cleaned data.
+Cayley is an open-source graph database maintained by a Google employee.
+GitHub repository is available at [google/cayley](https://github.com/google/cayley).

 ## License

 Freebase data is licensed under the [CC-BY](http://creativecommons.org/licenses/by/2.5/) license.
 The Freebase API also has additional [Terms and Conditions](https://developers.google.com/freebase/terms#license).